A great tarp, though a little on the minimalist side.

 - Ridgeline guyline comes a little too short to be useful

-This review is a part of a review of the entire Sea to Summit Hammock System.
+This review is a part of a review of the entire Sea to Summit Ultralight Hammock System.
 Please refer to my Sea to Summit Ultralight Hammock review to see the full review of the Ultralight Hammock and its components.
-Most of the information below is just separated out here again for visibility purposes.
+Most of the information below is separated out here again for visibility purposes.

-This tarp is solid.
+This Hammock Tarp is solid.
 It kept me dry and comfortable in some pretty severe thunderstorms with wind driven rain.
 I would like to see both sides have the same cut though, as some thought does need to be put into site selection with a more minimalist tarp such as this.

 In a light or moderate rain the tarp is more than adequate.
 It is only in regards to wind driven weather where setup is critical for adequate protection.
 The side that tapers to a point does leave some area exposed, and with even a light blowing rain you can get a little spray inside the covered area.